-- 1. If necessary, adjust leveling screws so mounting brackets touch the underside of the countertop (see Figure 19). - 2.
-Screw the mounting brackets firmly to the countertop using #8 x 5/8" Phillips head screws (supplied).
-Note: Check levelers to make sure weight of dishwasher rests on floor. - 3.
+- 1. If necessary, adjust leveling screws so mounting brackets touch the underside of the countertop (see Figure 16). - 2.
+Screw the mounting brackets firmly to the countertop using flat head screws (#8 x 5/8"). - 3.
 Open and close the dishwasher door slowly.
 If the door hits the mounting bracket screw heads, adjust front leveling legs.

-Floor Anchoring:
+Floor Anchoring.